Toure/cloudstash/README.md

 ----------------
 To install packages and configure storage the following options should be used.

-$> ansible-playbook -i inventory --tags install cloudstash.yml
+$> ansible-playbook -i inventory --tags install playbooks/cloudstash.yml

 To perform a backup on a group of servers use the following:

-$> ansible-playbook -i inventory --tags "backup, controller" cloudstash.yml
+$> ansible-playbook -i inventory --tags backup playbooks/cloudstash.yml

 To build a rescue image:

-$> ansible-playbook -i inventory --tags "rescue, controller" cloudstash.yml
+$> ansible-playbook -i inventory --tags rescue playbooks/cloudstash.yml

 License